 You are planning to travel solo because either you prefer it, or everyone else’s too busy.
 And you have a terrible case of wanderlust.
 So it needs to be done.

-But it’s also true that for an introvert traveling alone can get lonely.
+But it’s also true that for an introvert travelling alone can get lonely.
 Also dangerous, because you’re not going to have a companion to look out for you.
 Or plan with you.

 It’s not always easy.
 Before every trip, I’m overthinking everything, and wondering if I’ll be okay this time.
 Will I be safe?
 Will people be nice to me?
 Will I have fun?
 No trip is completely uniformly fun and enjoyment.
 There are pockets of despondency and questions to self — why am I doing this?
 But with some easy hacks, these isolated periods gets manageable.
 And every trip becomes memorable.

-Here is what I learned help when traveling solo.
+Here is what I learned help when travelling solo.